-NordVPN has a huge global server network that unblocks numerous Netflix regions with ease (see the list below).
+NordVPN has a vast global server network, allowing it to easily unblock numerous Netflix regions (see the list below).
 Most VPNs strive to provide fast and consistent speeds for HD streaming, and NordVPN does just that.
-In our tests with NordVPN using the WireGuard protocol (NordLynx), we got 445 Mbps download speeds in the NordVPN review.
-So yes, it's definitely possible to stream Netflix using a VPN.
+In our tests with NordVPN using the WireGuard protocol (NordLynx), we achieved 445 Mbps download speeds in our NordVPN review.
+So yes, it is definitely possible to stream Netflix using a VPN.

 It can be frustrating for customers who use VPNs to improve their privacy to have to choose between security and their favorite programs.
 The past few years have been an ongoing battle between VPNs and Netflix restrictions, but now VPNs are configuring specific server locations for use with Netflix.
 Higher-quality VPNs such as NordVPN or Hotspot Shield will experience less speed loss than lower-quality, free-to-use services.
 The best VPNs for streaming will offer optimal speeds and have specific tools for streaming, such as NordVPN's SmartPlay feature.

 If you're looking for a streaming device that works with a VPN, the Amazon Fire TV Stick or Cube are good choices.
 As with all Netflix VPNs, there may be occasional problems, so you may need to open an ExpressVPN chat box to ask support which servers to use in a given area.
 Some VPNs have even been reported for installing tracking libraries in their free VPN applications, such as Hotspot Shield VPN.
 Roku, Chromecast, Apple TV, game consoles, and most smart TVs do not support VPNs either through an app or manual configuration.
 NordVPN is considered one of the best VPNs for streaming on Netflix, HBO Max, Hulu, and other services.